 BizTalk is a centralized message broker with many adapters for third-party applications.
 Its primary use case is integration with existing systems and legacy applications, possibly running on different technologies and using proprietary protocols.
 This is a classical Enterprise Application Integration (EAI) situation and is not what service buses are meant to address.

 In these cases, NServiceBus can be used in combination with BizTalk.
 NServiceBus would handle the communication between the high-level business services.
 BizTalk would be responsible for the integration with existing systems and legacy applications within the relevant services, without crossing the service boundary.

-Unless developers are very careful about how they connect workflow activities, transaction scopes, and communications activities, the process state can get corrupted and exposed to remote services and clients.
+Unless developers are careful about how they connect workflow activities, transaction scopes, and communications activities, the process state can get corrupted and exposed to remote services and clients.
 NServiceBus is designed to handle long-running business processes in a robust and scalable way using sagas.
-Transactions are automatically handled on a per-message basis, by default they span all communications and state-management work done by an endpoint.
+Transactions are automatically handled on a per-message basis; by default they span all communications and state-management work done by an endpoint.
 An exception causes all work to be undone, including the sending of any messages, so that remote services and clients do not get exposed to inconsistent data.